A potent blocker of CXCR4, a key passway involved in tumor growth and metastasis

 Based on its multifaceted modes of action, it is anticipated that Balixafortide could enhance the activity of a range of other therapies including chemotherapy and immunotherapies.

-Clinical proof-of-concept has been achieved in a Phase I/II study in patients with metastatic HER2-negative breast cancer.
+Clinical proof-of-concept has been achieved in a Phase Ib/proof of concept study in combination with eribulin in patients with metastatic HER2-negative breast cancer.
 Balixafortide in combination with eribulin produced a higher response rate than published data for eribulin alone in a similar patient population 7.

 1. Burger JA, Kipps TJ.
 Blood.
 2006;107(5):1761-1767